DOGMA: Weaving Structural Information into Data-centric Single-cell Transcriptomics Analysis: Preliminaries

 \section{Preliminaries}

-In this section, we formally define the single-cell data structures, the external symbolic knowledge bases, and the core research problem of knowledge-guided structure discovery.
+In this section, we formally define the single-cell data structures, the external symbolic knowledge bases, and the core research problem of prior-guided cell-graph construction.

-\textbf{Data Definition.} Let $\mathcal{C} = \{c_1, \dots, c_N\}$ denote a set of $N$ single cells and $G = \{g_1, \dots, g_M\}$ denote a set of $M$ genes.
-The raw input consists of two components: (1) A gene expression matrix $\mathbf{X} \in \mathbb{R}^{N \times M}$, where the row vector $\mathbf{x}_i \in \mathbb{R}^M$ represents the gene expression profile of cell $c_i$; and (2) Associated metadata, where each cell $c_i$ is annotated with a species domain label $s_i \in \mathcal{S}$.
-Crucially, we distinguish between a reference set where the cell type label $y_i$ is provided, and a query set where $y_i$ remains unknown.
-Based on these inputs, our fundamental objective is to infer a robust adjacency matrix $\mathbf{A} \in \{0,1\}^{N \times N}$ that captures intrinsic biological connectivity and transcend noise-induced artifacts, serving as the topological backbone for the following graph representation learning.
+\textbf{Notation.} Let $\mathcal{C} = \{c_1, \dots, c_N\}$ denote a set of $N$ single cells and $G = \{g_1, \dots, g_M\}$ denote a set of $M$ genes.
+The raw input consists of three components.
+(1) A gene expression matrix $\mathbf{X}^{raw} \in \mathbb{R}^{N \times M}$, where the row vector $\mathbf{x}^{raw}_i \in \mathbb{R}^M$ represents the gene expression profile of cell $c_i$.
+(2) Associated metadata, where each cell $c_i$ is annotated with a species domain label $s_i \in \mathcal{S}$.
+(3) Partially observed cell-type annotations, where only training/reference cells may carry an optional label $y_i$.
+We denote the availability of a cell-type label by $m_i \in \{0,1\}$, with $m_i=1$ for labeled training/reference cells and $m_i=0$ otherwise.
+Based on these inputs, our fundamental objective is to infer a robust adjacency matrix $\mathbf{A} \in \{0,1\}^{N \times N}$ that captures intrinsic biological connectivity and transcends noise-induced artifacts, serving as the topological backbone for the following graph representation learning.